AmpleSense-DAO/eefi_contracts/README.md

 ## AmplesenseVault.sol
 The main amplesense vault allowing users to stake AMPL and earn rewards in EEFI and ETH.

-The value is generated during every phase of the AMPL rebase cycle: positive, negative and neutral (eqilibrium) rebases.
+The value is generated during every phase of the AMPL rebase cycle: positive, negative and neutral (equilibrium) rebases.

 During Negative Rebases: The vault mints EEFI (based on how much AMPL is deposited into the vault) and distributes it to AMPL stakers and other vaults (EEFI/ETH LP providers, kMPL holders and kMPL/ETH liquidity providers)